What is Meditation

 THE OUROBOROS SNAKE

-The illustration below depicts Quetzalcoatl, the spiralling self-devouring snake-god of the Aztecs.
+The illustration below depicts Quetzalcoatl, the spiraling, self-devouring snake-god of the Aztecs.

 'We shall not cease from exploration,